 Dealing with Teen Depression with Dialectical Behavior Therapy

-Here are the common symptoms of teen depression.
+Suffolk DBT can help you understand the most common symptoms of teen depression.
 They have to be present for at least two weeks and what is probably most noticeable is a change in their overall functioning.
 Your child is withdrawing from friends/ activities, or their grades are falling are some of the signs you may be noticing:

 - They are irritable, sad or their mood is erratic.
 Their attitude is unusually negative and they say life is pretty meaningless and boring.

 - Frequently there is a loss of motivation.
 For teens, this could be a loss of interest in the sports or activities they used to enjoy and withdrawal from friends, family and socializing.

 - With low motivation is a loss of energy.
 Not just after a busy week, bouncing back from being ill or because of staying up late.
 This is tiredness that is constant for a period of at least two weeks.

 - You might also notice changes in appetite, either significant weight gain or loss.

 - Many teens like to sleep in but are they getting too much or too little sleep?

 - Parents also notice that their teen is making critical comments about themselves or there are behavior problems at school or at home.

 - Another sign is a drop in grades or frequent absences from school.